aymanzerda-sudotime/aymanzerda-sudotime.github.io/_pages/about.md

 ---

-* My name is Ayman Zerda, I am currently a Cybersecurity Engineering Student at **National School of Applied Sciences of Oujda.**.
+* My name is Ayman Zerda, I am currently a Cybersecurity Engineering Student at **National School of Applied Sciences of Oujda.**
 * I always consider myself a beginner so i love to work relentlessly to sharpen my technical skills and learn new things.
 * I enjoy problem solving and always learning using some cybersecurity plateforms such as **TryHackMe**,**Cybertalents**,**PicoCTF**.